 HALLELUIAH!
 We found a winner!
 I could finally enjoy my quality beef and still stay in budget!

-We ended up purchasing a side of beef from a wonderful farmer, and our freezer soon became fully stocked for a fraction of the cost of the supermarket.
+We ended up purchasing a quarter of a cow from a wonderful farmer, and our freezer soon became fully stocked for a fraction of the cost of the supermarket.
 Hooray!

 Why buy directly from a farmer?